When you start losing weight on tirzepatide, you expect to feel better. This tirzepatide gallbladder gallstones resource covers the essential...

 Family history.
 Gallstones have a genetic component.
 If your parents or siblings have had them, your risk is higher.

 Previous rapid weight loss.
-If you have developed gallstones during previous weight loss attempts, your risk of recurrence is elevated.
+If you have developed gallstones during previous weight loss attempts, your risk of recurrence is improved.

 High BMI.
 Paradoxically, having a higher starting BMI increases both the need for weight loss treatment and the risk of gallstones during weight loss.